oaripay/ebsi-core-services/README.md

 git clone https://ec.europa.eu/cefdigital/code/scm/ebsi/timestamp-api.git
 ```

-Copy `.env.example` and rename it as `.env`.
-Set there corresponding besu address for notarization.
+You can choose to run the project locally with your own Node.js environment, or you can use Docker Compose to run it.

-For building you can choose to build with docker or to build from source directly.
+If you need to modify some variables You can duplicate the content of `.env` or only set the variables that you want to change.

 ### Build with docker